Residential Conduct Process

-An in-hall conduct meeting is an opportunity for a student to share their perspective on what might have happened, discuss community rights and responsibilities, and learn about possible next steps.
-Additionally, the in-hall meeting is an opportunity to connect with a Residence Education and Housing Services (REHS) staff member to discuss a student’s on-campus living experience and learn about various campus resources.
+This meeting is an opportunity for a student to share their perspective on what might have happened, discuss community rights and responsibilities, and learn about possible next steps.
+Additionally, the meeting is an opportunity to connect with a Residence Education and Housing Services (REHS) staff member to discuss a student’s on-campus living experience and learn about various campus resources.

 Please remember that the university’s conduct process is separate from any legal proceedings.

 The Residential Student Conduct Team consists of two professional staff members who oversee, support and provide training on the in-hall conduct system.

 Maja Myszkowski, assistant director for Residential Student Conduct

 B.S. in psychology and B.A. in French, The Ohio State University

 M.A. in counselor education (Student Affairs), Clemson University